 These are the kind of debtors agents have rarely dealt with before and the kind of debtors that might require a more gentle hand.
 These are the kinds of customers that haven’t fallen behind on their payments due to any fault of their own and to chastise them would be to lose them.
 This is unfortunate given that, in any other situation, they would most likely be model customers.
 These customers will not respond kindly to aggressive tactics but will to warm and regular communication, flexibility and collaboration.

 According to research firm Tractica, the global market for emotion recognition and sentiment analysis is projected to reach $3.8 billion by 2025 so it’s certainly not a sector to be sniffed at.
 You’ll want to ensure, however, that you choose the right software for your needs.
-The best digital debt collections solutions are flexible, able to analyse and segment customers effectively and have built-in self-service functionality.
-Debt collections software exists to automate certain jobs, make other jobs easier and allow customers to access their account from any location at any time.
+The best digital debt collections solutions are flexible, able to analyze and segment customers effectively and have built-in self-service functionality.
+Debt collections software exists to automate certain jobs, make other jobs easier, and allow customers to access their accounts from any location at any time.